Tao Lin

 Harvard University

 I am a fifth-year PhD student in Computer Science at Harvard University, where I am very fortunate to be advised by Prof. Yiling Chen.
-My research interest lies in the intersection between economics and machine learning.
+My research lies in the intersection between economics and machine learning.
 I have been working on “mechanism design + machine learning” since my undergraduate study at Peking University, working with Prof. Xiaotie Deng.
-Recently, I focused more on information design problems, like Bayesian persuasion and information aggregation.
-I am particularly interested in the interplay between economic incentives and machine learning in multi-agent systems.
+Recently, I focused more on information design problems, like Bayesian persuasion.
+I also investigate the incentive issues in real-world machine learning systems, such as ad auction platforms and recommender systems.
+From 2023 to 2024, I interned at ByteDance and Google.
+I received the Siebel Scholarship in 2024.

 Interests